 Open Circuit Test and Short Circuit Test on Transformer( SC/OC)

-The purpose of these tests is to determine the parameter of the equivalent circuit, voltage regulation and efficiency of the single / three-phase transformer. this is the main reason for doing SC and OC tests on the transformer.
-The power required during the test is equal to the power losses occurring in the three-phase transformer.
+The purpose of these tests is to determine the parameters of the equivalent circuit, voltage regulation, and efficiency of the single / three-phase transformer. this is the main reason for doing SC and OC tests on the transformer.

 Ammeter records no-load current or exciting current Ie since the no-load current is small, the primary leakage impedance drop is negligible. the applied voltage V1 is equal to the induced EMF V1' .

-The input power recorded by the wattmeter consists of core loss and ohmic loss. the no-load current is about 2 to 6% of full load current and ohmic losses in primary of the transformer vary from 0.04% to 0.36% of full load primary ohmic loss.
+The input power recorded by the wattmeter consists of core loss and ohmic loss. the no-load current is about 2 to 6% of full load current and ohmic losses in the primary of the transformer vary from 0.04% to 0.36% of full load primary ohmic loss.

 In fact, ohmic loss during the open-circuit test is negligible as compared to the normal core losses. hence the wattmeter reading can be considered equal to the core losses.